Business Management, B.S.

 (48 credits)

 The Bachelor of Science in Business Management, under the Tagliatela School of Business and Leadership, is designed for students looking for positions in management occupations which continue to experience growth in Connecticut and on the national level.
 The program provides a strong foundation of knowledge and experiences that enable our graduates to be business leaders — those capable of making sound and ethical business decisions in a continuously changing environment.
-Our program allows students to major in Business Management or choose a concentration in Entrepreneurship (Traditional Undergraduate Program), Human Resource Management or Marketing Management.

 Upon completing the program of study in Business Management, students will: